Tennessee vs. Louisiana: Odds, spread, over/under - NCAA Tournament First Round

 Tennessee vs. Louisiana: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 4 Tennessee Volunteers (23-10) and the No. 13 Louisiana Ragin' Cajuns (26-7) battle on Thursday for a spot in the second round of the NCAA Tournament.
-The opening-round matchup starts at 9:40 PM.
+The No. 4 seed Tennessee Volunteers (23-10) and the No. 13 seed Louisiana Ragin' Cajuns (26-7) will meet on Thursday at 9:40 PM in the opening round of the NCAA Tournament.
+The matchup airs on CBS.

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Tennessee vs. Louisiana matchup.

 Tennessee vs. Louisiana Game Info